TheATeam-566/Hermit/README.md

 # Hermit
 Hermit is a Food Delivery App exclusively for use by The Cheesecake Factory.
 This project serves as The A Team's culminating capstone project, representing our time here at Seneca College.

+Comprised of work between January and April 2021.

 ## Running Hermit
 Hermit has two versions: `production` and `development`, aka `prod` and `dev` accordingly.